aeroimperial-optimization/QUINOPT/docs/04_basic_examples/feas_nobc.rst

 for all differentiable functions :math:`u(x)`.
 Clearly, possible choices are :math:`\gamma=0`, and :math:`\gamma=-2` or :math:`\gamma=2` (when the integrand is a perfect square).

+:download:`Download the MATLAB file for this example <./example01.m>`

 --------------------------
 1. Creating the variables